ggeorgop99/MATHE-authentication-main/README.md

 - Generates word clouds for visualization

 ### Sentiment Analysis
+- Uses pre-trained models from the [ML-techniques repository](https://github.com/yourusername/ML-techniques-on-journalistic-content-emotional-classification-and-annotation)
 - Greek language sentiment analysis
 - Custom sentiment lexicons
 - Neural network-based classification
+- Real-time sentiment prediction

 ### Text Summarization
 - Extractive summarization techniques
 - Support for Greek language content

+## Model Management

+The sentiment analysis models used in this application are trained and maintained in a separate repository.
+To update the models:

+1. Train new models in the [ML-techniques repository](https://github.com/yourusername/ML-techniques-on-journalistic-content-emotional-classification-and-annotation)
+2. Export the trained models
+3. Update the models in this application's model directory
+4. Update any model configuration files if necessary

 ## Contributing